High energy collision without fine tuning: Acceleration and multiple collisions of shells in a bound system: Setup

 The Reissner--Nordstr\"om spacetime is the unique, static and spherically symmetric solution to the Einstein-Maxwell equations with the potential 1-form, $A_\mu \D x^\mu=-(Q/r)\D t$, whose metric is written by

 with

 The parameter $M$ is the gravitational mass (the Misner-Sharp energy) and $Q$ is the charge of the spacetime.
 This solution has a curvature singularity at $r=0$.
-Since we focus on an over extremal solution, $M<Q$.
+Since we focus on an overextremal solution, $M<Q$.
 Combining the inequality and the assumption that $M$ is positive, we consider the spacetime with

 throughout this paper.
 The condition (\ref{extremal-condition}) guarantees that $f(r)>0$ which means the event horizon is absent and the central curvature singularity is naked, i.e., an asymptotic observer at infinity would see the singularity.